cochrane/AsciidocEdit/README.md

 level, it has a long ways to go, especially in doing a good live preview of the asciidoc text.

-**Note.** This app will be distributed free on the appstore when it is suitable for "publication".
-Source code will remain here and can always be compiled from the source.

-See the screenshot im the images directory for this repo.
+See the screenshot in the images directory for this repo.

 The app has two windows.
 On the left, a basic text editor which displys the source file, e.g `foo.ad`